48th Infantry Division "Taro": World War I

 The division's lineage begins with the Brigade "Taro" established during World War I in Verona on 6 April 1916.
 The brigade consisted of the 207th and 208th infantry regiments.
 The brigade fought on the Italian front until it was destroyed during the Battle of Caporetto.
 The brigade and its two regiments were declared lost on 21 November 1917.
 The brigade was reformed in February 1918 and served for the remainder of the war.
 After the war's end the brigade and its two regiments were disbanded in February 1919.

-On 12 September 1939 the 48th Infantry Division "Taro" was activated Catanzaro and received its two reactivated namesake infantry regiments and the newly raised 48th Artillery Regiment "Taro".
+On 12 September 1939 the 48th Infantry Division "Taro" was activated Catanzaro and received its two reactivated namesake infantry regiments and the reformed 48th Artillery Regiment "Taro".
 The division was housed in the barracks of the 27th Infantry Division "Brescia", which had been transferred to Zawiya in Libya in summer 1939.
 In October 1939 the division moved to Macomer in Sardinia.
 In May 1940 it returned to its bases in Calabria.